About Me

 Technology became a bridge, allowing me to connect with native speakers across the global Lusophone community and gain access to meaningful, real-time immersion long before virtual exchange became a widespread pedagogical practice.

-My academic path has been anything but traditional, yet the road less traveled has enriched my passion for languages and shaped me into a dynamic, forward-thinking educator.
-Earning graduate degrees in Spanish, ESL, Educational Technology, and Instructional Leadership has deepened my commitment to teaching and innovation.
+My academic path has been anything but traditional, yet the road less traveled has enriched my passion for languages and shaped me into a dynamic educator, researcher, and instructional leader.
+Graduate study in Spanish, ESL, Educational Technology, and Instructional Leadership provided complementary perspectives that continue to inform my work in language education, curriculum development, virtual exchange, and teacher preparation.

 Work and Family